Roseanne: Syndication Roseanne was put into off-network syndication beginning in September 1992.

 TBS aired reruns of Roseanne from 1998 through 2003.
 Cable channel Nick at Nite aired reruns of the show from the fall of 2003 until 2009; it has since moved to TV Land's "TV Land Prime" schedule.
 Oxygen aired reruns between 2003 and 2012; Carsey-Werner held an ownership stake in the channel before its 2007 acquisition by NBCUniversal.
 The show returned to Nick at Nite's lineup on October 5, 2009, replacing Family Matters and The Fresh Prince of Bel-Air in its late-night timeslot.
-As of January 2010, Nick at Nite has once again taken Roseanne from its time slot.
+Roseanne left Nick at Nite on January 1, 2010.
 In Australia, the show aired on Network Ten and was later reran on 111 Hits and Eleven.
 In the UK, it aired on Channel 4 until 1999, and was also shown on The Paramount Channel.

 WE tv and CMT both began airing the series in September 2012.
 The show also was carried by Nick at Nite/CMT sister network Logo TV, and over-the-air on Laff.

 Viacom pulled the series from its networks in May 2018, concurrently with ABC's cancellation, along with Laff.
 The series returned to CMT, Paramount Network and TV Land in October 2018 alongside the release of The Conners on ABC.
 It is available through Amazon Prime Video, Hoopla, and Pluto TV.
 Cozi TV premiered the show in January 2020, less than two years after the controversy.